canove/whaticket-community/README.md

 <details>
 <summary><b>Ubuntu 20.04 + pm2 + nginx + Let's Encrypt</b></summary>

-These steps assume you are **not** running as root — Puppeteer refuses to start as root.
+These steps assume you are **not** running as root, since Puppeteer refuses to start as root.
 Point two subdomains at your server first; this walkthrough uses `myapp.mydomain.com` for the frontend and `api.mydomain.com` for the backend.

 **Create a deploy user**